crystallabs/crysterm/CRYSTAL-WISHLIST.md

 https://github.com/crystal-lang/crystal/issues/10231

-The issue has since been resolved by HertzDevil, but is not yet the default.
+The issue has since been resolved by @HertzDevil, but is not yet the default.
 To have the fix applied, you must invoke crystal with `crystal run -Dpreview_overload_order ...`.

 ## Type-safe `#==` operator: